What is fibjs?

 test();

-Under the latest v8, the result of this code is as follows:
+Under the latest v8, the running results of this code are as follows:

 1